-Yucca is desert plants native to the Southwestern United States, Mexico, and Central America.
-They've also bee naturalized throughout the Southern United States.
-As far as houseplants go, yucca is probably eclipsed by the similar-looking Dracaena genus (which is often mistaken for yucca).
+Yucca are desert plants native to the Southwestern United States, Mexico, and Central America.
+They've also been naturalized throughout the Southern United States.
+As far as houseplants go, yucca are probably eclipsed by the similar-looking Dracaena genus (which is often mistaken for yucca).
 They are, however, interesting and slow-growing houseplants that have the added benefit of being extremely drought tolerant.

 - Light: Bright, unfiltered sunlight.
 Yucca thrives in full sunlight, so they're perfect for that west-facing window where everything else burns up.

 - Water: Yucca is highly sensitive to water-logging.
 Water regularly in the spring and summer growing season, but make sure the plant has excellent drainage and dries between waterings.
 Water sporadically in the winter.
 Never let a yucca plant sit in a tray of water.

 - Temperature: Widely variable.
 Yucca is adapted to the desert, where temperatures can soar into the 90s or higher and down into the 30s at night.

 - Soil: A loose, well-drained potting mix.